-- If you have returned this week from overseas travel, have cold and flu symptoms, or are self-isolating in line with Australian Government guidelines around self-isolation, please don’t visit our clinic.
+- If you have recently returned from overseas travel, have cold and flu symptoms, or are self-isolating in line with Australian Government guidelines, please don’t visit the clinic.
 If your pet needs urgent assistance, please call us to discuss options.
 We have video consultations as an option for you too.

 - If you are running late, please let us know in advance so we can manage this.

 - Please use contactless payment methods (pay pass or pay over the phone) and not with cash.

 We are committed to providing options to assist the elderly, immunocompromised and those in isolation.